Gauge: 1ft 11½in (600mm)

 The Lynton and Barnstaple railway was situated in north Devon, and connected the seaside towns of Lynton and Lynmouth with the main line railway at Barnstaple.
 Opened in 1898, it could not compete with the transfer of traffic to the roads, and closed in 1935.

-A section of line at Woody Bay is now running as a preserved railway, opened in 2003.
+A section of line at Woody Bay is now running as a preserved railway.
+It opened as a Visitor Centre on 11th May 2003.
+Re-opened for passenger trains on 17th July 2004.

 In the late nineteenth century railways were encouraging the growth of tourism.
 In Devon the remote coasts of Exmoor had several attractive towns wishing to develop as seaside resorts.
 Travelling to them was the problem.
 Although main railway lines had reached Minehead and Ilfracombe the heart of Exmoor had such difficult terrain that a railway seemed impossible.